How Do Grease Traps & Interceptors Work?

 What is a Passive Grease Trap?

 Passive Grease Traps (above ground) are metal or plastic tanks required in foodservice facilities to prevent fats, oil, and grease from entering the sanitary sewer or septic system.
-Grease interceptors are large in-ground outdoor tanks that (usually cement or fibreglass) trap grease and food solids from foodservice kitchen facilities.
+Grease interceptors are large in-ground outdoor tanks that prevent FOG and food solids from entering the sanitary sewer or septic system at restaurant facilities.

 Conventional Grease Traps are referred to as passive grease traps and gravity based grease traps.
 Grease Traps were originally designed over 100 years ago.
 Grease Trap technology has remained virtually unchanged since the 1880's.

-Restaurant wastewater enters Grease traps from sinks and automatic dishwashers.
+Restaurant wastewater enters Grease traps from 3-compartment sinks and automatic dishwashers.
 The grease trap tank acts as a reservoir holding the wastewater and food solids that enter the trap.
 As the wastewater cools, the fat, oil, and grease (FOG) harden and the food solids settle.
 The FOG, being lighter than water, floats to the top of the grease trap.
 The wastewater is forced through the grease trap and out to the sanitary sewer.
 The FOG and food solids remain in the tank, increasing in volume daily.
-The FOG layer floats to the top.
 Food solids and grease sludge (brown grease) settle to the bottom of the grease trap.

 Grease Traps were never designed to stop 100% of the grease from reaching the drain.
 A well maintained grease trap allows 15% of the grease in the wastewater to perpetually flow into the sanitary sewer.
-Grease traps at full capacity discharge 100% of the restaurant grease and wastewater into the drain.
-When a grease trap is full of grease sludge the trap is incapable of capturing any grease or food solids.
+Grease traps at full capacity discharge 100% of the restaurant grease and wastewater into the sanitary sewer.
+When a grease trap is full of grease sludge the trap is incapable of capturing any grease or food solids whatsoever.

 Grease Trap Pumping

-Grease trap pumping is having a large pump and tank on wheels come to your foodervice facility.
-The truck, equipped with a large tank, brings the hoses inside the facility to the grease trap.
+Grease trap pumping is having a large liquid holding truck come to your foodervice facility.
+The truck,, equipped with a large tank, brings the hoses inside the facility to the grease trap.
 The complete contents of the grease trap are pumped back into the truck's tank.
-In-ground grease intercptors are pumped outside of the building.
-Grease trap or grease interceptor pumping is typically performed when rank odours or grease blockages are discovered.
+In-ground grease interceptors are pumped outside of the building.
+Grease trap pumping is typically performed when rank odours or grease blockages are discovered.

 Be sure to always get a quote first for grease trap pumping.
 Like every business their are always unscrupulous operators.
 A common scam of grease trap pumping companies is "skimming".
 Instead of the pumping company taking the complete contents of the grease trap the pumping company only takes off the very top layer of grease from the interceptor tank.
 Three quarters of the tank does not get pumped out.
 This practise will lead to the grease trap backing up and overflowing.